-At March 31, 2019, the Company had cash and cash equivalents of \$2,407,000.
-The Company and its subsidiary each maintain a checking account in the same bank and the Company maintains a checking and money market account in another bank, all of which accounts are insured by the Federal Deposit Insurance Corporation to a maximum of \$250,000.
+At March 31, 2020, the Company had cash and cash equivalents of \$1,590,000.
+The Company and its subsidiary each maintain a checking and money market account in two banks, all of which accounts are insured by the Federal Deposit Insurance Corporation to a maximum of \$250,000.
 The Company periodically evaluates the financial stability of the financial institutions at which the Company's funds are held.